fhessman/scientific-snap/Examples/KeplerOrbit/README.md

 ![accelerations](./images/accelerations.png)

-where GM is the product of Newton's gravitational constant and the mass of the central body.
+where GM is the product of Newton's gravitational constant and the mass of the central body: this quantity determines how strong the gravitational forces are and hence how quickly things happen.

 When the derivatives are replaced with simple differences - something any school child can understand who understands the concepts of speed and acceleration - one can express the x- and y-components as

 ![ax and ay](./images/ax_ay.png)